Signs and Hyperventilation Symptoms

 – How to lose weight without exercise using one simple and totally natural trick: slower and easier breathing that increases blood sugar levels and improves blood flow and circulation with better O2 transport and higher results for the body O2 test

 – Why can’t I lose weight?
 There is only one cause: low body oxygenation, poor blood circulation, fatigue, and hunger are all caused by heavy breathing.

 Inflammation and related symptoms:

-- Inflammatory response, as recent studies confirmed, is regulated by the electrical charge of the human body
+– Inflammatory response, as recent studies confirmed, is also influenced by the electrical charge of the human body

-- While inflammation response appears due to a lack of electrical grounding of the human body, chronic inflammation is caused by reduced circulation and low level of oxygen in cells due to chronic hyperventilation and deficiency of electrons due to static electricity on the human body
+– While inflammation response can appear due to a lack of electrical grounding of the human body, chronic inflammation is often caused by reduced circulation and low level of oxygen in cells due to chronic hyperventilation symptoms

 – Swelling is a part of the inflammatory response.